mxcop/mxcop/content/articles/amanatides-and-woo.md

 }
 ```

-And when we once again shoot a ray for each pixel into the scene.<br>
+And when we once again shoot a ray for each pixel into the scene.
 We get to finally see some <span class="highlight">voxels on screen</span>!

 {{ image(